 “All of the coastal cities are well aware of the new guidelines and the risk.
 They all have plans and programs to monitor and try to manage the risk.
 The best way to approach this is not to wait for individual projects, but to get out ahead of it in official community plans,” stated Dr. Stephen Sheppard.

 “When the City of Vancouver builds new infrastructure, such as replacing the viaducts, we would take projected new ocean levels into account.
 I think the key is, this is long-term work and you need to do it strategically and practically,” stated Sadhu Johnston.

 “The impacts of flooding are so widespread – it’s economic, to personal to your home.
 It’s just so much smarter to plan ahead than to respond afterward.
 It’s much less expensive and disruptive,” said Norma Miller.

-“Watershed / Landscape-based Approach to Community Planning” – genesis of water-centric planning in BC
+WATER SUSTAINABILITY ACTION PLAN: Metro Vancouver guidance document for a “Watershed / Landscape-based Approach to Community Planning” is the genesis for an actionable vision for water-centric planning in British Columbia

 “Salmon are able to return to Spanish Banks Creek for the first time in over fifty years thanks to a community-inspired project that brought citizens and government agencies together,” stated Zo Ann Morten of the Pacific Streamkeepers Federation.